ocaml/v2.ocaml.org/site/learn/tutorials/comparison_of_standard_containers.md

 Not very efficient for: random access, indexed elements

-## Arrays and strings: mutable vectors
+## Arrays: mutable vectors
-Arrays and strings are very similar.
-Strings are specialized in storing chars (bytes), have some convenient syntax and store them compactly.
+Arrays are mutable data structures with a fixed length and random access.

-* "adding" an element: O(n)
+* "adding" an element (by creating a new array): O(n)
 * length: O(1), function `Array.length`
 * accessing cell i: O(1)
 * finding an element: O(n)

 Well-suited for sets of elements of known size, access by numeric index, in-place modification.
-Basic arrays and strings have a fixed length.
+Basic arrays have a fixed length.

+## Strings: immutable vectors
+Strings are very similar to arrays but are immutable.
+Strings are specialized for storing chars (bytes) and have some convenient syntax.
+Strings have a fixed length.
 For extensible strings, the standard Buffer type can be used (see below).

+* "adding" an element (by creating a new string): O(n)
+* length: O(1)
+* accessing character i: O(1)
+* finding an element: O(n)

 ## Set and Map: immutable trees
 Like lists, these are immutable and they may share some subtrees.
 They